kescardoso/datasetbucket/README.md

     `os.environ.setdefault("MONGO_DBNAME", "your_database_collection_name_here")`

-    This information will create the integration between mongoBD and python-flask and redirect debug to your main terminal via the command `python3 app.py` (this will give you a port at 5000 to open a new window and run the app on your broweser).
+    This information will create the integration between mongoBD and python-flask and redirect debug to your main terminal via the command `python3 app.py` (this will give you a port at 5000 to open a new window and run the app on your browser).

+## Heroku Deployment

+1. Create a procfile

+2. Update your requirements.txt

+3. Open your Heroku Dashboard and create a new app

+4. Enter the Config Vars

+5. Connect your github Repo